 A foreign object in the eye is anything that is from outside the body that enters the eye.
-When an object enters the eye, the area that will be most likely be affected will be the cornea or the conjunctiva.
+Generally, when an object enters the eye, the area that will be most likely be affected will be the cornea or the conjunctiva.

 Signs and symptoms of a foreign object in the eye